Mal Meninga AM

 Immortal

-Mal is one of the most iconic figures in Australian rugby league history, revered for his immense physical presence, inspirational leadership, and unparalleled achievements as both a player and coach.
-Across a distinguished career that spanned multiple decades, Mal earned a reputation as a giant of the game—both literally and figuratively—leaving a lasting impact on rugby league in Australia and internationally.
+Revered for his immense physical presence and inspirational leadership, Mal is one of the most iconic figures in the sport’s history.
+Across a distinguished career, he earned a reputation as a giant of the game, leaving a lasting impact on rugby league both in Australia and internationally.

-At the club level, Mal spent the early years of his career with Souths Logan in Brisbane before joining the Canberra Raiders in 1986—a move that would define his legacy.
-He became the heart and soul of the Raiders during their golden era, leading them to three premierships (1989, 1990, 1994) and four grand final appearances.
-His imposing physique, coupled with deceptive speed and precise ball-handling, made him one of the game’s most dangerous centres.
-He formed formidable combinations with the likes of Laurie Daley, Ricky Stuart, and Bradley Clyde, helping to transform Canberra into a powerhouse of the NSWRL.
+At the club level, while his early years were spent in Brisbane, his move to the Canberra Raiders in 1986 defined his legacy.
+As the heart and soul of the “Green Machine” during its golden era, he led the team to three premierships (1989, 1990, 1994) and four grand final appearances.
+His imposing physique, deceptive speed, and precise ball-handling made him one of the most dangerous centers to ever play.
+Alongside teammates like Laurie Daley and Ricky Stuart, he helped transform Canberra into a rugby league powerhouse.